Greek Apricot Tart Recipe (Pasta Flora)

 The butter should become fluffy at this point.
 If it doesn’t, then your butter may be too cold, or the speed of the mixer may be too low.
 Slowly add 1 cup of granulated sugar and continue to beat the butter and sugar together on medium speed for 2 minutes.
 Turn off the mixer and scrape the sides of the mixing bowl.

-STEP 2: Add in the eggs: Add one egg at a time to the butter and sugar mixture with the mixer on medium-high speed.
-Allow each egg to fully incorporate into the mixture before adding in the next egg (about 30-45 seconds).
+STEP 2: Add the Eggs: Add one egg at a time to the butter and sugar mixture with the mixer on medium-high speed.
+Allow each egg to fully incorporate into the mixture before adding the next egg (about 30-45 seconds).
 After mixing in all of the eggs, add the pure vanilla extract and brandy.
-Mix together and then turn off the mixer and scrape down the sides of the mixing bowl.
+Mix together, turn off the mixer, and scrape down the sides of the mixing bowl.

 STEP 3: Combine the dry ingredients with the wet ingredients: Sift the flour and whisk together the flour, baking powder, cinnamon, orange zest, and salt in a large bowl.
 Slowly add the flour mixture to the wet ingredients.
 Mix until just combined.
-Form a ball with the dough, transfer the dough to a large clean bowl and cover it with plastic wrap.
+Form a ball with the dough, transfer it to a large, clean bowl and cover it with plastic wrap.
 Place the dough in the fridge for 20-25 minutes.

 STEP 4: Prepare your rolling surface and preheat the oven: Preheat the oven to 350°F on bake.
 Clean and lightly flour a surface like your kitchen counter or kitchen table.
 Grease the 9″x 13″ baking dish with butter.
 Have a little bit of flour on hand as you work with the dough.